sveltejs/svelte-transitions/README.md

 ## Universal module definition

-If you *really* need it, a UMD build is available at [svelte-transitions/dist/svelte-transitions.js](https://unpkg.com/svelte-transitions/dist/svelte-transitions.js), and will register itself as `window.transitions`.
+If you *really* need it, a UMD build is available at [svelte-transitions/dist/svelte-transitions.js](https://unpkg.com/svelte-transitions/dist/svelte-transitions.js), and will register itself as `svelte.transitions`.
 We recommend using a module bundler instead, however.

 ## License